Effects of spatial dimensionality and band tilting on the longitudinal optical conductivities in Dirac bands: Model and Theoretical formalism

+In Eq.(\ref{Eq.9}), the first term contributes to the interband transition ($\lambda^{\prime}\neq\lambda$), while the second term accounts for the intraband transition ($\lambda^{\prime}=\lambda$).
+Especially in 1D, the interband LOC always vanishes due to $\left[\delta_{jj}-\frac{k_jk_j}{|\boldsymbol{k}|^2}\right]\equiv0$ therein, indicating a significantly qualitative difference between 1D and higher dimensions.
+It is noted that the detailed derivation from Eqs.(\ref{SigmaDef}) and (\ref{Ffactor}) to Eqs.(\ref{Eq.7}) - (\ref{Eq.9}) can be found in Appendix {\ref{apdx.01}}. \end{widetext}

-In these definitions, $\sigma_0=\frac{e^2}{4\hbar}$ (we restore $\hbar$ for explicitness), $\delta(x)$ is the Dirac delta function and $f(x)=\left\{1+\exp[(x-\mu)/k_BT]\right\}^{-1}$ the Fermi distribution function in which $\mu$ measures the chemical potential with respect to the Dirac point, $k_B$ is the Boltzmann constant, and $T$ denotes the temperature.
-We assume zero temperature $T\to0$ in order to obtain an analytical expressions such that the Fermi distribution function $f(x)$ and its derivative $-f'(x)$ turn out to be the Heaviside step function $\Theta(\mu-x)$ and the Delta function $\delta(x-\mu)$, respectively.
-A similar procedure yields the particle-hole symmetry\cite{arXivTan2021}, indicating that the LOC depends on $|\mu|$, rather than $\mu$.
+In these definitions, $\sigma_0=\frac{e^2}{4\hbar}$ (we restore $\hbar$ for explicitness), $\delta(x)$ is the Dirac delta function and the Fermi distribution function $f(x)=\left\{1+\exp[(x-\mu)/k_BT]\right\}^{-1}$ in which $\mu$ measures the chemical potential with respect to the Dirac point, $k_B$ is the Boltzmann constant, and $T$ denotes the temperature.
+We assume zero temperature $T\to0$ in order to obtain an analytical expression such that the Fermi distribution function $f(x)$ and its derivative $-f'(x)$ turn out to be the Heaviside step function $\Theta(\mu-x)$ and the delta function $\delta(x-\mu)$, respectively.
+A similar procedure yields the particle-hole symmetry \cite{PRBTan2022}, indicating that the LOC depends on $|\mu|$, rather than $\mu$; hence we restrict to the case $\mu\ge 0$ hereafter.

 After taking the contribution of both valleys into account, the real part of LOCs can be recast as

 where $\mathrm{Re}\sigma_{jj}^{(\mathrm{IB})}(\omega,d)$ and $\mathrm{Re}\sigma_{jj}^{(\mathrm{D})}(\omega,d)$ denote the intraband LOCs and interband LOCs, respectively.